Lichen planus: Pattern

 'Ring-shaped' lesions that develop gradually from single small pigmented spots into circular groups of papules with clear, unaffected skin in the center.
-The ring-like lesions may very slowly enlarge, co-join and morph into larger irregular (serpentine) bands, sometimes accompanied by lines (See Linear, below).
-Annular CLP is uncommon and classically involves the male genitalia (glans penis and penile shaft), groin, axilla and also the extremities.
+The ring-like lesions may very slowly enlarge, coalesce, and morph into larger irregular (serpentine) bands, sometimes accompanied by lines (See Linear, below).
+Annular CLP is uncommon and classically involves the male genitalia (glans penis and penile shaft), groin, axilla, and also the extremities.